vtgcyberjunkie/ubuntu-dev-environment/README.md

-# WSL/Ubuntu - Basic Dev Environment
+# Ubuntu - Basic Dev Environment

 ## Description
 Created this to easily recreate a base environment in WSL (running Ubuntu) -- This could work for other distributions and/or non-WSL environments, but has not been tested.